chronicled/open-registry-sdk/README.md

 ### Thing Metadata Format

-Due to the limitation, that public functions can not receive arrays of dynamicly-sized types, data in the storage of the contract has been sliced into `byte32` records.
+Due to the limitation, that public functions can not receive arrays of dynamicly-sized types, data in the storage of the contract has been sliced into `bytes32` records.
 The content of the arrays is encoded tightly using the a protobuf schema.
 The schema is stored in the contract, and each Thing record contains a reference to a schema.
 A schema can look like this:

 ```
 message Thing {
   optional string name = 1;
   optional string description = 2;
   optional string service_url = 3;
+  optional Data data = 4;
 }

+message Data {}
 ```

-Schema itself is stored as a string in a Schema container's `definition` field:
+Schema itself is stored as a string in a registry's Schema struct `definition` field:

 ```
-message Schema {
+struct Schema {
-    required string name = 1;
-    required string description = 2;
-    required string definition = 3;
+    string name;
+    string description;
+    string definition;
 }

+// Latest standard schema.
+Schema public standardSchema;

+// Things schemas.
+Schema[] public schemas;
 ```

 ### Registrant Metadata Protocol Buffers Schema